AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- [Special] Mobius - Infinity's Cat</p>

 !!! note
-    Updated to 6.2.
+    Updated to 6.3.
 From the same idea from where Infinity Blade Works Sushang came from, here comes another one fresh out of the oven, but this time, the protagonist is none other than everyone's favorite Catgirl Flamechaser, our dear and beloved Pardofelis!

->   Boss to be chosen: Husk, then Kalpas or Vill-V
+>   Boss to be chosen: Husk Mysticism or RPC, then Kalpas or Vill-V

 ####<p align="center">Setup</p>